LearnOnDemandSystems/docs/lod/lti-1p3-lms-config.md

     - Auth token endpoint: LTI 1.3 Access Token URL
     - OIDC auth request endpoint: LTI 1.3 Authorize URL
     - Tool Private Key: Copy this into the Private Key field on the API Consumer.

 1. Review all settings and save the Lab on Demand API consumer before closing out the above information.
 You will not be able to access this information again.

 1. Share the Application ID/Client ID with the Blackboard administrator so that they can complete the following section.

 #### Register the Application Key

+> [!note] As a Blackboard administrator, you may need to enable LTI if this is the first LTI provider to be configured.
+You may read about it [here.](https://docs.blackboard.com/standards/LTI%20In%20Learn%20-%20Turn%20On%20All%20The%20Switches!)

 1. Under the System Admin page, select *LTI Tool Providers.*
     ![image-20200504142445873](images/blackboard-lti-provider.png)